cedeber/concise-rust-book/src/ch01-06-collections.md

 ```

 ## Updating a Hash Map

-> Each key can only have on value associated with it at a time.

 If we insert a key and a value into a hash map and then insert that same key with a different value, the value associated with that key will be replaced.